crate/cratedb-examples/by-language/java-jooq/README.rst

 Caveats
 =======

+Contributions to resolve any of those items will be welcome, see also `backlog`_.

 - `jOOQ's code generator`_ currently does not work with directly connecting to a real CrateDB database instance and reflecting the schema from there.
-  Because SQL DDL statements are usually maintained in form of multiple incremental migration scripts anyway, this is considered to be not of a too big concern, see above.
   With corresponding improvements to CrateDB, this can be made work in the future, see `issue #10 - with reflection from the database`_.
+Right now, this example uses code generation based on SQL DDL files, which is also supported by jOOQ.

+- Applying code generation based on the database schema (directly, or via SQL DDL) is only supported for schema definitions which use field types compatible with standard PostgreSQL, and understood by jOOQ. jOOQ does not know anything about any other special data types supported by CrateDB, and does not support it.
+When using special field types, like ``IP``, it will trip the code generator.

 - Most of the jOOQ examples use uppercase letters for the database, table, and field names.
 Within this setup, we have only been able to make it work using